AshtonSBradley/ashtonsbradley.github.io/collections/_research/01-quantum-fluid-dynamics.md

 ---
 title: Quantum Fluid Dynamics
 slug: quantum-fluid
-abstract: Superfluids flow without resistance, a striking collective quantum many-body phenomenon.
-Yet even superfluids have their limits - force a superfluid just right and vortices will nucleate, a form of quantum viscosity.
-In atomic Bose-Einstein condensates (BEC) forcing can excite compressible phonons and incompressible vortices, providing different pathways for energy transport.
-We explore turbulent dynamics of quantum fluids, both dilute gas BECs, and novel analogue systems such as quantum fluids of light.
+abstract: Superfluids flow without resistance, a striking quantum many-body phenomenon.
+Yet even superfluids have their limits - force one just right and vortices will nucleate, a form of quantum viscosity.
+Forced Bose-Einstein condensates support compressible phonons and incompressible vortices, different pathways for energy transport in turbulent dynamics.
+We explore turbulent flows in quantum fluids - from dilute gas BECs to novel analogue systems such as quantum fluids of light.
 image: turbulence.jpeg
 team:
   - Ashton Bradley